witnet/witnet-rust/docs/architecture/managers/managers.md

     /// Method that is executed when the actor is started fn started(&mut self, _ctx: &mut Self::Context) {
-        debug!("Manager actor has been started!")
+        log::debug!("Manager actor has been started!")
     }
 }
 ```